marcel0ll/jsminify/README.md

 General tasks related to this library

+- [ ] Write about and publish this
+- [ ] C related:
-- [ ] include tree-sitter-visitor.a
+  * [ ] include tree-sitter-visitor.a ?
+  * [ ] check memory allocation/deallocation
+  * [ ] are the "includes" done right?
+  * [x] DEBUG flag
 - [ ] Test on Win
 - [ ] Test on Mac
 - [ ] Write tests
-- [ ] Time this tool and compare against other tools (uglifyjs? minifyjs?)
 - [ ] Check if this can be used as a npm module somehow with bindings (no idea how this work)
-- [ ] Improve code
-  * [ ] DEBUG flag
-  * [ ] check memory allocation/disallocation
-  * [ ] are the "includes" done right?
-  * [ ] better string formatting library
+- [x] Time this tool and compare against other tools (uglifyjs? minifyjs?)

 ### Minification

 Tasks related to optimzations that can be done to the code without problems.

-- [ ] Remove " " after anonymous function. ex.: `var a = function (){}`
+- [x] Remove " " after anonymous function. ex.: `var a = function (){}`
-- [ ] Remove " " after break. ex.: `break ;`
+- [x] Remove " " after break. ex.: `break ;`
-- [ ] Remove " " after continue. ex.: `continue ;`
+- [x] Remove " " after continue. ex.: `continue ;`

-- [ ] Remove unnecessary ";" on last block statement
-- [ ] Convert numbers to the least amount of characters(0xff -> 255)
+- [x] Convert numbers to the least amount of characters(0xff -> 255)
-  * [ ] improve scientific notation
+  * [ ] improve scientific notation (there are a few cases which need improv.)

 ### Compression
 - [ ] Transform scoped parameters identifiers in shorter versions. ex.: `function(foo){foo()}` => `function(a){a()}`
+- [ ] Remove unnecessary ";" on last statement in a block statement

+### Beautify
+- [x] Beautify flag
+- [ ] Ensure beatiful output

 ## How I tested this (for now)

+I used jsminify to minify:

+- angular.js
+- bootstrap.js
+- d3.js
+- ember.prod.js
+- htmlminifier.js
+- jquery-3.4.1.js
+- lodash.js
+- math.js
+- phaser.js
+- react.js
+- particles.js

-I used jsminify to minify "particle.js" and "phaser.js" then I used prettier to beautify the code and diffed the files against the same files minified by Uglifyjs and beautified by prettier again.
+then I used prettier to beautify the code and diffed the files against the same process done by Uglifyjs.

-The diff shows what other minifications are done by uglifyjs that could be implemented by jsminify.
+The diffs shows what other minifications are done by uglifyjs that could be implemented by jsminify, missing minificaiton opportunities and bugs.